 Santa Cruz Bicycles

-Mid-sized 27.5 inch wheels, like those found on the 5010, have been surrounded by a whirlwind of attention as of late, and with good reason.
-The geometry of 26-inch bikes has become thoroughly refined over the past few years, but many riders find that the improved rolling characteristics of a 29 inch wheel make them an appealing alternative.
-However, stuffing a 29-inch wheel into a frame with moderate travel can produce some undesirable side effects, most notably long, unwieldy chainstays.
-By designing the 5010 around 27.5-inch wheels, Santa Cruz has harnessed the improved rolling ability of larger wheels, while dropping nearly three quarters of an inch off the chainstay length of the Tallboy.
+The mid-sized 27.5 inch wheels found on the 5010 have been surrounded by a whirlwind of attention as of late, and with good reason.
+The geometry of 26 inch bikes has become thoroughly refined over the past few years, but many riders find that the improved rolling characteristics of a 29 inch wheel make them an appealing alternative.
+However, stuffing a 29 inch wheel into a frame with moderate travel can produce some undesirable side effects, most notably long, unwieldy chainstays.
+By designing the 5010 around 27.5 inch wheels, Santa Cruz has harnessed the improved rolling ability of larger wheels, while dropping nearly three quarters of an inch off the chainstay length of the Tallboy.
 And that translates into faster turns and a more responsive ride.
 The chainstays grow roughly a quarter inch as compared to the Blur TR, allowing it to maintain the snappy handling of its smaller wheeled sibling.
 And like the Blur TR, the head angle remains at 68 degrees.
 What that means for you is that the steering feel is nearly identical to the notoriously fun TR.
 Instead of thinking of the 5010 as a downsized Tallboy, consider it a beefed up Blur TR that retains the flickability, and adds a heaping spoonful of out-and-out speed to the equation.

-The X0-1 AM build features SRAM's 11 speed X01 groupset.
+The X0-1 AM build features SRAM's 11-speed X01 groupset.
 By using a massive 10-42 cassette, you're able to get a gearing range that's similar to a traditional double chainring drivetrain, and you save the weight and complexity of a front shifter and derailleur.
-The concept has been proven at the highest levels of competition via SRAM's XX1 groupset, so the reliability and functionality are undisputed.
-Suspension duties are handled by FOX units front and back, in the form of a 34 TALAS fork, and a FOX FLOAT CTD Factory rear shock.
+The concept has been proven at the highest levels of competition via SRAM's XX1 groupset, so the reliability and functionality leave nothing to be desired.
+Suspension duties are handled by FOX units front and back, in the form of a 34 TALAS fork, and a FOX FLOAT CTD evolution rear shock.
 The fork employs FOX's FIT sealed damper for consistent performance on long descents, and the none-more-gold Kashima coating, in addition to travel adjust.
 The TALAS spring allows you to lower the fork to 110mm of travel for more responsive climbing, and lengthen it to the full 150mm of travel for descending.
-The rear shock sees the Kashima treatment as well as the refined CTD adjustment scheme for dead-simple setup.
+The rear shock forgoes the Kashima coating, although in our experience, the tangible difference in performance is somewhere between negligible and non-existent.

-The Santa Cruz 5010 Carbon X0-1 AM Complete bike is available in four sizes from Small to X-Large, and in the colors Gloss Orange/white, and Matte Black/green.
+The Santa Cruz 5010 X0-1 AM Complete bike is available in four sizes from Small to X-Large, and in the colors Orange/blue, and White/grey.